Fire and Love

 He couldn’t shake the feeling that she’d just gotten off the phone with Georgia for two reasons:

-a) It was just like Georgia to meddle so much that she wouldn’t think that just telling Levi what to do would be enough.
+a) It was just like Georgia to meddle so much that she wouldn’t believe simply telling Levi what to do would be enough.
 No, she’d want to tell Tennessee what to do, too.

 b) Tenny’s smile was weirdly bright and her hands were fluttering everywhere, like butterflies unsure of where to land.
 In other words, she looked guilty as hell.

 He couldn’t help it.
 His eyes dropped and he studied her from head to toe.

 He started with her brightly painted toenails in strappy sandals that probably cost more than his truck payment, up her gloriously long and gloriously tanned legs, to her short shorts that were just barely cupping her ass, to her pink t-shirt that said Princesses need love too in sparkly letters over a sparkly crown, all the way up to her face – her gloriously perfect face.
 She had these blue-green eyes that changed depending on the light and her mood and the clothes she was wearing, all framed by the longest eyelashes God had ever graced a human with.

 Oh yeah, and don’t forget her long, blonde hair or perfectly straight, white teeth.

 Tennessee Rowland, daughter and heir to one of the richest farmers in western Idaho, was so far out of Levi’s league, he couldn’t even see the baseball field she was playing in.

-And dammit all, despite what Georgia thought, the truth was…Levi didn’t want Tenny to come along as just a friend.
+But dammit all, despite what Georgia thought, the truth was…Levi didn’t want Tenny to come along as “just a friend” on this camping trip.
 Looking at her, he wanted so much more than that.
-Any man with two working pairs of eyeballs would want more than that.
+Any man with two working eyeballs would want more than that.

 Well, okay, other than Moose, who’d thrown it all away, but as best as Levi could figure, Moose was just a blithering idiot.
-He was Moose’s best friend, so he could totally say that about him.
+Levi was Moose’s best friend, so he could totally say that about him.
 Georgia was amazing, and Levi had spent his fair share of his life in love with the woman, but clearly, she wasn’t Tennessee.